walmartlabs/zUID/Installation.md

 ### Security ###
 The default CICS userid will need access to run each instance of the transaction ID.
 It is recommended a block of transactions be reserved for the service.
-The supplied definitions assume zUID transaction will begin with "ID" giving a range of ID00 to IDZZ.
+The supplied definitions assume the zUID transactions will begin with "ID" giving a range of ID00 to IDZZ.

 For those implementations using https and a TCPIPService definition with the AUTHENTICATE parameter set to BASIC, the authenticated userid will also need access to the transaction.